awsdocs/aws-doc-sdk-examples/basics_scenarios/iot_scenario/SPECIFICATION.md

 ## Hello AWS IoT

-This program is intended for users not familiar with the Amazon ECR SDK to easily get up and running.
+This program is intended for users not familiar with the Amazon IoT SDK to easily get up and running.
 The logic is to show use of `listThingsPaginator`.

 ## Scenario Program Flow